funkhaus/vuehaus/README.md

 </style>
 ```

-Vuepress also comes with a few suggested breakpoints in that same vars file - you can use them in a media query like this:
+Vuehaus also comes with a few suggested breakpoints in that same vars file - you can use them in a media query like this:

 ```sass
 @media #{ $lt-phone } {